evanrh/programmers-guide/README.md

 # Intermediate Programmer's Guide
-A guide for intermediate programmers who are looking for ways to improve their skills
+A guide for intermediate programmers who are looking for ways to improve their skills.

 ## Building
 A LaTeX installation is required to build this project.